 We know that choosing an egg donor is one of the most complex, personal, and emotional decisions you’ll ever make.
-We believe it’s important to have a professional psychological counselor available to help you at every step of the process.
-Their role is to ensure that the process is a positive experience by facilitating objective, constructive discussions related to the short and long-term ramifications, including:
+Pregnancy by egg donation is highly successful, but it can involve many emotions.
+We believe it’s important to have a professional psychological counselor available to help you navigate this emotional and exciting journey.
+The counselor’s role is to ensure that the process is a positive experience by facilitating an open and honest conversation in an accepting and confidential environment.

-Make no mistake, though — no matter how much input you seek from a counselor, every decision throughout the process remains entirely up to you.
+Make no mistake.
+No matter how much input you seek from a counselor, every decision throughout the process remains entirely up to you.

 Are EFS egg donors motivated strictly by money?